Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### Introduction

 TypeScript is a powerful language that provides a variety of ways to solve the same problem.
-Two of the features that help us solve the same problem are [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) and [function overloads]() Two of the features that TypeScript offers to help us achieve this is conditional types.
+Two of the features that help us solve the same problem are [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) and [function overloads](https://www.typescriptlang.org/docs/handbook/2/functions.html#function-overloads)

 ### The Challenge: Doubling Strings and Numbers